-- care for someone over 16 with a severe disability or medical condition or who is frail aged
+- you personally provide constant care in the home for someone with a severe disability, medical condition or who is frail aged

 Eligibility & payment rates